Billy Cook (criminal): Execution

+Sentencing

 Cook was sentenced to 300 years in prison, 60 years for each count, to be served at Alcatraz Federal Penitentiary.
 U.S. District Judge Stephen S. Chandler said "I do not think it can be justifiably said that the defendant had sufficient mental capacity to commit a crime warranting the death penalty by a jury or this court."

-Outraged that Cook's life had been spared, U.S. Attorney Robert E. Shelton jumped from his chair and shouted "If there was ever a death penalty case in the history of the nation this is a death penalty case.
-This boy’s childhood is no justification for wiping out six people, an entire family, in coldblooded murder.
+Outraged that Cook's life had been spared, U.S. Attorney Robert E. Shelton jumped to his feet and shouted "If there was ever a death penalty case in the history of the nation, this is a death penalty case.
+This boy's childhood is no justification for wiping out six people, an entire family, in coldblooded murder.
 I want the public and the court to know that I demand the death penalty in this case.
 If the court heard all the facts in this case, I think the court might reach a different opinion."

-Chandler said he knew all of the facts and that he didn't believe the case warranted execution.
+Chandler said he knew all of the facts and that he did not believe the case warranted execution.
 He mentioned Cook's upbringing, saying "Society stands indicted for permitting this child to grow up among cruel and inhuman conditions and must accept part of the blame.
 This crime might never have been committed had this boy been given a civilized upbringing and education."
 At this point, Shelton objected and talked about his own childhood.
 Getting emotional, he said "My mother died when I was five.
-I lived in a dugout and I’m no criminal.
+I lived in a dugout and I'm no criminal.
 I want the public to know I demand the death penalty."

+California murder trial

-It was soon learned that Cook's sentence carried the chance of parole after 20 years.
-The public demanded that he stand trial for the murder he committed in California.
+It was soon discovered that Cook's sentence carried the chance of parole after 20 years.
+This resulted in immense public pressure for him to stand trial for the murder he committed in California.
 In 1951, a California jury found Cook guilty of first degree murder for killing Robert Dewey.
 They did not make a recommendation for mercy, making a death sentence mandatory.

 On December 12, 1952, Cook was executed in the gas chamber at San Quentin Prison.
 "I hate everybody's guts," he said at the time of his arrest, "and everybody hates mine."
 His last meal consisted of fried chicken, french fried potatoes, peas, pumpkin pie, coffee, and milk.
 Cook's body was returned to Joplin, Missouri, to be buried in Peace Church Cemetery.